 Homesites are scattered along the highways, with some tourist commercial development occurring at the major junctions.
+Most of the individual property owners own between 1-9 acres of land and have resided in the area from 1-15 years.

 ASSUMPTIONS